Metaswitch/clearwater-readthedocs/docs/Troubleshooting_and_Recovery.md

 *   If ellis reports "Failed to update server" when allocating a new number (either after an explicit request or as part of creating a whole new account), check that ellis has free numbers to allocate.
 The [create_numbers.py script](Manual_Install/#ellis) is safe to re-run, to ensure that numbers have been allocated.

 *   Check the `/var/log/ellis/ellis-*.log` files.
 If these indicate that a timeout occurred communicating with homer or homestead, check that the DNS entries for homer and homestead exist and are configured correctly.
 If these are already correct, check homer or homestead to see if they are behaving incorrectly.

+*  To turn on debug logging for Ellis, write `LOG_LEVEL = logging.DEBUG` to the `local_settings.py` file (at `/usr/share/clearwater/ellis/src/metaswitch/ellis/local_settings.py`).
+Then restart clearwater-infrastructure (`sudo service clearwater-infrastructure restart), and restart Ellis (`sudo service ellis stop` - it will be restarted by monit).

 To examine ellis' database, run `mysql` (as root), then type `use ellis;` to set the correct database.
 You can then issue standard SQL queries on the users and numbers tables, e.g. `SELECT * FROM users WHERE email = '<email address>'`.